rhiag/rhiag/README.md

  ##   👋 Hi there!
 I'm Rhia George - Data Scientist | Data Analyst

- - 🥇: I graduated from Lambda School as a Data Scientist!
+ - 🥇: I am a Data Scientist with a background in Machine Learning, data analysis and problem solving
- - :seedling: I’m learning **Tableau** at the moment
+ - :seedling: I’m exploring **R Programming** at the moment
- - 🥅 My Primary Goal for 2021: Land a Data Science job and to be able to solve real word problems with data.
+ - 🥅 My Primary Goal for 2023: Land a Data Science job
  - 🎈 Fun Facts : I am an Electronics and Instrumentations Engineer with a passion for the Biomedical field.I am multilingual and love to travel.